May 1942 One Thousand Plane Raid on Cologne

 On May 30th, the British launched a 1,000-plane night raid on Cologne.
 It was in fact a raid of just under 900 planes.
 The goal of the raid was destroy the ability of Cologne to participate in the war effort.
 The raid started over 2,000 fires and killed 486 people.
 The long term effect of the raid however, was minimal, and despite continued raids that went on for the rest of the war, the Germans continued to produce ever more war materials.

-Harris believed in massive bombing of individual cities.
-The first was he dubbed the 1,000 plane raid on Cologne which was actually only a little under 900 planes.
-The raid itself created over 2,000 firs and killed 486 people.
-Raids continued on other German cities like Hamburg and Berlin, but despite General Harrison’s claim in 1943 that he would bring about the collapse of Nazis Germany by May 1944, all of the raids had only a limited effect.
-German industrial output was disrupted but never dropped, and while the raids no doubt effected German morale, it never created any significant pressure on the regime.
+Harris advocated for the massive bombing of individual cities.
+The first such raid, which he dubbed the “1,000-plane raid on Cologne,” was actually only a little under 900 planes.
+The raid itself resulted in over 2,000 fires and caused the deaths of 486 people.
+Raids continued on other German cities, such as Hamburg and Berlin.
+However, despite General Harrison’s claim in 1943 that he would bring about the collapse of Nazi Germany by May 1944, all of the raids had only a limited impact.
+German industrial output was disrupted but never significantly decreased, and while the raids undoubtedly affected German morale, they did not create any substantial pressure on the regime.

-The Americans chose to bomb during the day with better bombing aiming technology but their day light raids were very costly, until their bombers could receive fighter escort.
-After the war an analysis of the total effectiveness of the bombing showed it was extremely limited at best.
+The Americans opted to bomb during the day, utilizing improved bombing aiming technology.
+However, their daylight raids proved to be highly costly until their bombers could receive fighter escort.
+After the war, an analysis of the overall effectiveness of the bombing revealed that it was extremely limited at best.